-By hanging nectar feeders in a spot that has some shade, you will make them less attractive to bees.
+By hanging hummingbird feeders in a spot that has some shade, you will make them less attractive to bees.
 It also helps to hang your feeders in the shade because that will prevent the nectar from spoiling too quickly.

 The shade keeps the nectar cool and slows down the fermentation process.
 Hot weather will expand the feeder if it is made up of plastic and this expansion can result in leakages.

 However, it is important to note that keeping hummingbird feeders in a fully dark and shaded area will lose its appeal to hummingbirds because they won’t be able to find it, so the ideal place will be a partially shaded area.

 11. Add fake wasps’ nests

 Wasps are very territorial and they will instinctively not build any of their own nests near another colony.
 The presence of a wasp nest would deter bees and other insects from accessing food sources around the nest.

 Bees and yellow jackets could move away, thinking that your yard was already taken.
 If you want your fake wasp nest to appear as real as possible, then make sure the deterrent nest measures in at 8 x 11 inches.

 It is important to note that wasps like yellow jackets will mainly nest on or in the ground, which means that sometimes they won’t care about the fake wasp nests hanging outside the home.

 Yellow jackets are very aggressive and will almost never be deterred by a fake nest as they will gladly get close to inspect it.
 However, fake nests are effective deterrents, especially in the early spring months, when they start looking for new locations to settle in.